cypress-visual-regression/cypress-visual-regression/README.md

 The plugin has two modes, `base` and `actual`.

-`base` means taking a new screenshot as a baseline while `actual` means taking a screenshot and then comparing it to the _base-image_.
+`base` captures a new screenshot to set as the reference image, or updates the existing one if the difference exceeds the threshold. `actual` captures the current screenshot and compares it against the reference image.

 Default is `actual`.